-The KAPT Fund's liabilities exceed its assets by \$22,999,979 resulting in a deficit.
+The KAPT Fund's liabilities exceed its assets by \$24,054,268 resulting in a deficit.
 This result is based on the assumption that the Program will not sell any additional contracts.

 Based on actuarial estimates, the Plan's assets will be exhausted in fiscal year 2023, at which time the liability of the Plan becomes a General Obligation of the Commonwealth of Kentucky.
 Per KRS 164A.708, once a real liability is expected to accrue, the General Assembly shall appropriate the necessary funds to meet the liability.
-Over the remaining estimated life of the program, through fiscal year 2028, actuarial estimates show the Commonwealth of Kentucky will need to transfer approximately \$45 million.
+Over the remaining estimated life of the program, through fiscal year 2028, actuarial estimates show the Commonwealth of Kentucky will need to transfer approximately \$44 million.

-If the Program resumes the sale of appropriately priced contracts, then the deficit is projected to be cured in as few as 10 years, depending on the number of contracts sold.
+At this time, the sale of additional contracts is not advised as the expected tuition inflation is higher than the expected investment return.
 This issue is addressed more fully in the Effects of Future Contract Sales section of this report.